sekoyo/babel-plugin-source-code/README.md

 import 'prismjs/themes/prism-twilight.css'
 ```

-Create your demos in seperate files to the documentation:
+Create your demos in separate files to the documentation:

 ```tsx
 export default function ButtonDocs() {